-As of August 31, 2022, trade and other receivables totalling KSEK 132 were due, without it being considered that an impairment requirement existed for the Group.
-The receivables due relate to a number of customers who have not previously experienced any payment difficulties.
+As of August 31, 2023, trade and other receivables totalling 4 372 KSEK were due, without it being considered that an impairment requirement existed for the Group.
+The receivables due mainly relate to a number of customers who have not previously experienced any payment difficulties and payment has been received shortly after the balance date.